A COMFORTABLE START TO JUNE

 Your First Alert Weather Forecast:

 The weather feels great outside!
-The humidity dropped last night thanks to a west-northwest breeze.
-Perhaps you’ll want to open up your windows to draw in the drier air...
-Your Wednesday won’t be as windy as yesterday, with seasonable highs in the lower half of the 70s.
-Temperatures by the lakeshore will be cooler, with many highs in the upper 60s.
+Perhaps you’ll want to open up your windows to draw in the less humid air...
+Your Wednesday isn’t be as windy as yesterday, with seasonable highs in the lower half of the 70s.
+Temperatures by the lakeshore are a little cooler, with many highs in the upper 60s.

 There’s a few high, thin clouds mixing with the sunshine.
 Many of those wispy clouds have been blowing off the tops of thunderstorms well south of us in the mid-Mississippi Valley.
 That said, it looks like we’ll stay dry today with mostly sunny skies.
 We are expecting the clouds to thicken up this evening with only a SLIGHT chance of an overnight shower.